taylerlyday/foundations-0-github/intro-github.md

 ![View your changes](https://github.com/learn-static/foundations-github/blob/main/images/diff.png)

-## Add a New File to the Repository
+## Step 6.
+Add a New File to the Repository

+Now it's time to add a new file to your project.

 1. On your repository's homepage, locate and click the "Add file" button, situated to the right above your repository's files.
 When this button is clicked, a drop down menu will appear with the options "Create new file" and "Upload files."
 2. Select "Create new file."